Industries

 Construction disputes that arise (whether due to design defect or poor installation) require knowledge of the engineering principals that allow for power generation.
 Our electrical engineers and mechanical engineers are available to assist in the understanding of technical aspects and requirements for the functional operation of a power plant, as well as understanding what has gone wrong.

-We have also advised on compliance with electrical regulations around the world, including the IEC, the NFPA, European Standards (EN), British Standards (BS) and other regional standards.
+We have also advised on compliance with electrical regulations around the world, including the International Electrotechnical Commission (IEC), the National Fire Protection Association (NFPA), European Standards (EN), British Standards (BS), and other regional standards.

 Forensic Investigation